-"Chasing Mavericks" is biopic surf movie about the short, intense and real surf life of Jay Moriarity.
+"Chasing Mavericks" is a biopic surf movie about the short, intense, and real surf life of Jay Moriarity.
 The inspirational true story of the iconic surfing phenom is played by Jonny Weston.

-"Chasing Mavericks", a surf movie also which stars Elisabeth Shue and Leven Rambin, will be in theaters on the 26th October 2012.
-Discover the most complete list of surf movies.
+"Chasing Mavericks," a surf movie that also stars Elisabeth Shue and Leven Rambin, will be in theaters on October 26, 2012.